Dungeon Friends Forever: Characters

+A kobold and one of the dungeon's four administrators.
+He's responsible for personnel placement, and despite looking wimpy, he can transform into a werewolf-like creature when he's in trouble.

 Media

 Manga

 Written and illustrated by Yasuhisa Kuma, Dungeon Friends Forever was initially published as a webcomic on the Nico Nico Seiga website on September 3, 2021.
 It was later acquired by Media Factory who began serializing it in its seinen manga magazine Monthly Comic Alive on January 27, 2022.
 Its chapters have been compiled into seven tankōbon volumes as of November 2025.
 The series is licensed in English by Seven Seas Entertainment.